Keyboard shortcuts

 Tier Comparison

-GeoIP EnrichmentYesYes
+GeoIP enrichmentYesYesYes

 Available without a license file.
 Provides core NDR functionality:

-• Generate HTML reports (without enrichment overlays)
+• HTML reports

-• Everything in Community
+• Everything in Basic

-• AbuseIPDB IP reputation scoring
+• IP reputation scoring

-Limit: 100,000 flows per minute.
+Limit: 50,000 events per minute.

-Enterprise Tier
+Enterprise ($999)

 Full NDR capability:

-• Everything in Standard
+• Everything in Professional

-No flow rate limit.
+No event rate limit.

 License File Format